-- o a finished product created by the learner. - o a written assessment piece responding to specific knowledge questions. - o learner feedback sheets. - o any documentation prepared as part of this training program.
+a written assessment piece responding to specific knowledge questions. any documentation prepared as part of this training program.

 15. Training and Delivery Structure

 - Total Hours Hours delivered by Menzies Institute of Technology. - Individual Learning & Reflection/Self-paced hours Students to conduct the studies in their own time and trainer will discuss in the coming session/s.